 Decision-making at the EC, PSC, and MB will be done by signatory representatives through consensus.
 Only as a last resort if consensus cannot be reached a supermajority vote will be utilized.

-Decision-making for GITs on Management Strategies will be done by members participating in Management Strategies through consensus.
-Only as a last resort if consensus cannot be reached a supermajority vote will be utilized.
+Decision-making for GITs will be done by members participating in Management Strategies through consensus.

 Decision-Making Process